piffpaffpuff/woocommerce-delivery-notes/readme.md

 You can use the techniques from the questions above.
 Or you consider the `wcdn_head` hook to enqueue your own stylesheet.
 Or for full control, copy the file `style.css` from `woocommerce-delivery-notes/templates/print-order` to `yourtheme/woocommerce/print-order` and start editing it.

-Note: Create the `woocommerce` and `print-order` folders if they do not exists.
+Note: Create the `woocommerce` and `print-order` folders if they do not exist.
 This way your changes won't be overridden on plugin updates.

 #### I would like to move the logo to the bottom, put the products between the shipping and billing address and rotate it by 90 degrees, how can I do that?